The rate of escape of the most visited site of Brownian motion

 Marcus and Rosen \cite{Marcus-Rosen} subsequently showed that $\gamma$ in \eqref{intro-E3} could be any value larger than 3.

 In this paper we prove that the assertion of Lifshits and Shi is correct, that \eqref{intro-E1} and \eqref{intro-E3} hold whenever $\gamma>1$.
 See Theorems \ref{main-theorem-BM} and \ref{main-theorem-rw}.
-Our method relies mainly on the Ray-Knight theorems and some careful estimates of Bessel processes.
+Our method relies mainly on the Ray-Knight theorems and a moving boundary estimate due to Novikov \cite{Novikov}.

 A few words about when $\sU_n$ and $\sV_t$ consist of more than one point are in order.
 Eisenbaum \cite{Eisenbaum-these} and Leuridan \cite{Leuridan-these} have shown that at any time $t$ there are at most two values where $L^z_t$ takes its maximum.
-Toth \cite{Toth} has shown that for $n$ sufficiently large, depending on $\omega$, there are at most 3 values of $k$ which are most visited sites for $S_n$.
-It has been a long open problem to determine whether $S_n$ actually has three visited sites infinitely often.
+Toth \cite{Toth} has shown that for $n$ sufficiently large, depending on $\omega$, there are at most 3 values of $k$ which are most visited sites for $S_n$, and more recently Ding and Shen \cite{ding-shen} have shown that almost surely $\sU_n$ consists of 3 distinct points infinitely often.
 It turns out that the values of the lim inf in \eqref{intro-E1}-\eqref{intro-E4} do not depend on which value of the most visited site is chosen.